-Here, we propose that the point defects are created in the form of vacancies, as a result of Si out-diffusion to form SiO_2 .
-During high temperature oxidation, Si atoms are preferentially oxidized [39] while Ge atoms diffuse into the Si{0.3}Ge{0.7} film [40].
-Therefore, the Si percentage in the SiGe layer drops by about 10% to 20% after oxidation, and the initially sharp Si/SiGe interface become one with graded Si percentage, as quantified by EELS in Fig. 4.
+The Si percentage of the SiGe layer in the pillar has been quantified by EELS in Fig. 4, which drops by about 10% to 20% after oxidation, and the initially sharp Si/SiGe interface becomes one with the graded Si percentage.
 Very close to the defect, we see a further decrease in Si content to lower than 20%.
-This suggests that the defect occurs with predominantly Ge-Ge bonding.
-This tendency of having less Si at the defect core is also supported by DFT calculations.
-When substituting one Si atom into the 13-layer Humble unit cell, the defect core is the least preferred location.
-With the fast cooling after oxidation, point defects aggregate and eventually form the defects we observe here.
-It is also interesting to note that, although there are several alternating layers of SiGe/Si on the Si substrate, the Humble defects were only found in the first SiGe layer after oxidation.
-This suggests that strain from the Si substrate maybe also be involved in forming such a planar defect.
+The lowered Si content at the defect core also suggests that the defect occurs with predominantly Ge-Ge bonding.
+The tendency of having less Si at the defect core is also supported by DFT calculations.
+When substituting one Si atom into the 13-layer Humble unit cell made of Ge, the layer-averaged formation energy is highest at the defect core, suggesting it is the least preferred location for a Si substitution.